fastfetch-cli/fastfetch/README.md

 With customization and speed being two competing goals, this project actually builds two executables:

 * The main one is `fastfetch`, which can be very greatly configured via flags.
 These flags can be made persistent by modifying `$XDG_CONFIG_HOME/fastfetch/config.conf`.
+Use `fastfetch --gen-config conf` to generate one.
 To view the available options, run `fastfetch --help`.
 * The second executable is called `flashfetch`, which is configured at compile time to eliminate any possible overhead.
 Configuration of it can be very easily done in [`src/flashfetch.c`](src/flashfetch.c).

 Currently, the performance difference is measurable, but too small to be recognizable by humans.
 But with more options planned, the leap will get bigger over time and on slow machines this might actually make a difference.